snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 ![Create external Table][create-external]

-Click create table and you're good to go.
+Click "create table" and you're good to go.
 You can already start exploring your bad rows using SQL.

 If we take a look at the table schema, we'll see that there are three fields in the data - `failure_tstamp`, a nested errors object, containing `message` and `level`, and `line` - which is the base64 encoded payload containing the data.